Campus-Dabba/campus_dabba_mobile/README.md

 - **User-Friendly Interface:** Simple and intuitive design for quick navigation.
 - **Real-Time Order Tracking:** Know exactly when your food will arrive.
 - **Customizable Menus:** Explore diverse food options available on campus.
-- **Secure Payments:** Multiple payment options with secure transactions.
+- **Connect with Cooks:** Find cooks near you who are preparing meals today or this week.
 - **Order History:** Keep track of your past orders for easy reordering.

 ## Screenshots